StuChapman/IFD-MS-Project-Online-Learning/README.md

 ### Media

-1. 5.
-All images were taken from [clipart-library](http://clipart-library.com).
+1. Images were taken from [clipart-library](http://clipart-library.com).
 2. The infographics and ‘brand image’ were designed and created by me

 ### Acknowledgements